 These proposed American Camp additions were part of the original military reservation where joint occupation activities took place.
 They are part of the landscape setting crucial to understanding the story.
-Having these lands will allow the NPS to better interpret the park story by having public trails that take the public to these sites.
-It also provides for a continuous protected coastline and coordinated management involving a single public ownership from South Beach around to the eastern portion of Cattle Point.
+Having these lands will allow the NPS to better interpret the park story by improving low-impact trails that take the public to these sites.
+It also provides for a continuous protected coastline and coordinated management involving a single public ownership from

+South Beach around to the eastern portion of Cattle Point.
 The lands proposed for addition to the park are currently managed by the Washington State DNR and the Bureau of Land Management.
-Current management of these lands do not relate to the park's period of significance, and, while social trails now exist, the agencies have never established or maintained formal trails for public use on these properties.
+Once the American Camp boundary is expanded, the NPS would have the opportunity to collaborate with the other agencies on a variety of activities of mutual interest for these properties, including interpretive planning, resource protection, and low-impact public use.
+Collaborative management would be the model as long as multiple agency ownerships exist in that locale.

 The DNR lands at the Mitchell Hill site at English Camp involve a different land classification status within DNR because of the property's status as School Trust land.
-In this instance, given the state's fiduciary trust responsibilities to the Washington State Education Fund, the state interest in the Mitchell Hill site would need to be purchased, most likely by a third-party non-governmental entity (such as a land trust).
+In this instance, given the state's fiduciary trust responsibilities to the Washington State Education Fund, the state interest in the Mitchell Hill site would need to be purchased, most likely by a thirdparty non-governmental entity (such as a land trust).
 Subject to available funds, the third-party entity would then be compensated by the federal government and title would then be conveyed to the park.
 The culmination of this transaction would not only benefit the park and the public, it would also benefit the state school construction fund and Washington State school programs.
 The National Park Service would request an appropriation from Congress through the Land and Water Conservation Fund or other sources in order to secure the funds necessary to purchase the Mitchell Hill property from the third-party non-governmental entity.
 The Washington DNR is actively seeking to divest itself of its remaining school trust properties in San Juan County and supports the ultimate acquisition of Mitchell Hill by the NPS.
 The addition of the Mitchell Hill to the English Camp unit of the park provides for the important protection of portions of known locations of the historic military road that linked English and American camps, protects one of the oldest stands of Garry oak in the San Juan Island archipelago, and provides for enhanced recreational opportunities for public use and enjoyment of the site though a network of hiking trails that link to trails in other portions of the park to the island-wide trail system.